samyuyitung/old-website/README.md

 # syuyitung.github.io
 This is my personal website / resume
-Created with html, css & jQuery all content is personally created and copyright site is <a href="samyuyitung.me">samyuyitung.me</a>
+Created with HTML, css & jQuery<br>
+all content is personally created and copyrighted.<br>
+site is <a href="samyuyitung.me">samyuyitung.me</a>